arendst/Tasmota/README.md

 We don't take any responsibility nor liability for using this software nor for the installation or any tips, advice, videos, etc. given by any member of this site or any related site.

 ## Note
 Please do not ask to add new devices unless it requires additional code for new features.
-If the device is not listed as a module, try using [Templates](https://github.com/arendst/Sonoff-Tasmota/wiki/Templates) first.
-If it is not listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) create your own [Template](https://github.com/arendst/Sonoff-Tasmota/wiki/Templates#creating-your-template-).
+If the device is not listed as a module, try using [Templates](https://github.com/arendst/Tasmota/wiki/Templates) first.
+If it is not listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) create your own [Template](https://github.com/arendst/Tasmota/wiki/Templates#creating-your-template-).

 ## Quick Install
-Download one of the released binaries from https://github.com/arendst/Sonoff-Tasmota/releases and flash it to your hardware as [documented in the wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Flashing).
+Download one of the released binaries from https://github.com/arendst/Tasmota/releases and flash it to your hardware as [documented in the wiki](https://github.com/arendst/Tasmota/wiki/Flashing).

 ## Important User Compilation Information
-If you want to compile Sonoff-Tasmota yourself keep in mind the following:
+If you want to compile Tasmota yourself keep in mind the following:

 - Only Flash Mode **DOUT** is supported.
 Do not use Flash Mode DIO / QIO / QOUT as it might seem to brick your device.
-See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Flashing) for background information.
+See [Wiki](https://github.com/arendst/Tasmota/wiki/Flashing) for background information.
-- Sonoff-Tasmota uses a 1M linker script WITHOUT spiffs **1M (no SPIFFS)** for optimal code space.
+- Tasmota uses a 1M linker script WITHOUT spiffs **1M (no SPIFFS)** for optimal code space.
-- To make compile time changes to Sonoff-Tasmota it can use the ``user_config_override.h`` file.
+- To make compile time changes to Tasmota it can use the ``user_config_override.h`` file.
 It assures keeping your settings when you download and compile a new version.
 To use ``user_config.override.h`` you will have to make a copy of the provided ``user_config_override_sample.h`` file and add your setting overrides.
 To enable the override file you will need to use a compile define as documented in the ``user_config_override_sample.h`` file.

 ## Configuration Information
-Please refer to the Installation and configuration articles in the [wiki](https://github.com/arendst/Sonoff-Tasmota/wiki).
+Please refer to the Installation and configuration articles in the [wiki](https://github.com/arendst/Tasmota/wiki).

 ## Migration Information
-See [wiki migration path](https://github.com/arendst/Sonoff-Tasmota/wiki/Upgrade#migration-path) for instructions how to migrate to a major version.
+See [wiki migration path](https://github.com/arendst/Tasmota/wiki/Upgrade#migration-path) for instructions how to migrate to a major version.
 Pay attention to the following version breaks due to dynamic settings updates:

 1. Migrate to **Sonoff-Tasmota 3.9.x**
 2. Migrate to **Sonoff-Tasmota 4.x**